Tips for Meeting With Lawmakers

 Don’t answer what you don’t know.
 It's okay to not know all the answers.
 Answer questions to the best of your ability, and if you don’t know an answer, admit it.
 This ensures you maintain credibility, and it provides an opportunity for a relevant follow-up email/letter to provide any additional information.

-7. Bring a "leave-behind" document.
-Give the legislator a fact sheet on a bill or policy issue that outlines your position and explains what the bill does (if there is one) and why they should support your viewpoint.
+Provide the legislator with a fact sheet/policy briefing on a bill or issue that outlines your position and explains what the bill does (if there is one) and why they should support your viewpoint.